khalilmissaoui/khalilmissaoui/README.md

-### Hi there, I'm Jesse - aka [codeSTACKr][website] 👋
+### Hi there, I'm khalil and weclcome to my github  👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a human, Friend, Developer and a futur pianist haha!!

 - 🔭 I just started my intership at : [Next Consulting !][course]!
 - 🌱 I’m currently learning Jenkins , pipes and anything i can touch about devOps 🤣
 - 👯 I’m looking to integrate what i ve learnt in some professional projects
-- 🥅 2021 Goals: Learn , learn and learn ! all i want is to get the best version of me by the end of the year !
+- 🥅 2021 Goals: Learn , learn and learn ! all i want is to get the best version out of me by the end of the year !
 - ⚡ Fun fact: I looove piano but i ve never touch one 🤣